duparq/hwa/README.md

     #include <hwa/attiny44a_pu.h>

-    //  We can use pin numbers as the device name tells HWA the package of the device
+    //  We can use pin numbers as the device name tells HWA the package
     //
     #define PIN_LED      hw_pin_7